Gameloft Montreal: 2003-2015: Constant growth

 In 2008, the studio grew from 230 employees to over 300.

-2009 marked the release of two titles developed by Gameloft Montreal, that became the first installments of Gameloft's major franchises, namely Dungeon Hunter, and Modern Combat: Sandstorm.
+In 2009, Gameloft Montreal developed the first installments of two of Gameloft's major franchises: Dungeon Hunter and Modern Combat: Sandstorm.

-2010 was one of the most dynamic years for the studio since Gameloft Montreal released no less than four major games that year: Asphalt 6: Adrenaline, Dungeon Hunter II, Gangstar: Miami Vindication, and Modern Combat 2: Black Pegasus.
+In 2010, Gameloft Montreal released four major games: Asphalt 6: Adrenaline, Dungeon Hunter II, Gangstar: Miami Vindication, and Modern Combat 2: Black Pegasus, which is the highest-rated game in the Modern Combat franchise on Metacritic, with an average score of 90 out of 100.